privacypatterns/patterns/patterns/Abridged-Terms-and-Conditions.md

     {%hyde

     title: "Abridged Terms and Conditions"
+    type: pattern
     excerpt: "Enables the user to better understand the Terms and Conditions presented by a system through summarization.
 The most important elements therein are condensed into a more concise overview."
-    status: pattern
-    type: pattern
     categories:
         - inform
         - provide
+    com: Layered-policy-design Privacy-aware-network-client
+    status: pattern
+    address:

     %}

 [TOC]